0xTacoTruck/cyfrin-foundry-upgradable-smart-contracts/Notes.md

     ![Function Selector Clash](notes_img/function-selector-clash-demo.PNG)

-### Transparent Proxy Pattern - Upgradable Proxies Methodology
+### Transparent Proxy Pattern - upgradeable Proxies Methodology

 This methodology looks to restrict some of the concerns around the potential issues disucussed earlier.